Fentanyl: Obstetrics

 Fentanyl is sometimes given intrathecally as part of spinal anesthesia or epidurally for epidural anesthesia and analgesia.
 Because of fentanyl's high lipid solubility, its effects are more localized than morphine, and some clinicians prefer to use morphine to get a wider spread of analgesia.
 It is widely used in obstetrical anesthesia because of its short time to action peak (about 5 minutes), the rapid termination of its effect after a single dose, and the occurrence of relative cardiovascular stability.
 In obstetrics, the dose must be closely regulated to prevent large amounts of transfer from mother to fetus.
 At high doses, the drug may act on the fetus to cause neonatal withdrawal.
-For this reason, shorter-acting agents such as alfentanyl or remifentanil may be more suitable in the context of inducing general anesthesia.
+For this reason, shorter-acting agents such as alfentanil or remifentanil may be more suitable in the context of inducing general anesthesia.